iqtree/iqtree.github.io/doc/Tutorial.md

 | 3         | 11.119 sec      |
 | 4         | 10.807 sec      |

-Therefore, I would only use 2 cores for this specific alignment.
+Therefore, I would only use 2 cores, which seems to balance the trade-off between the number of cores and waiting time.